 Undergraduate Research Opportunities

-The URO application portal is currently closed.
+The URO application portal for a study start in 2023 has closed.

 Obtain your first experiences with the Max Planck School Matter to Life by joining the Undergraduate Research Opportunities (URO).
 You can choose from our various Fellow labs to do a 10-week internship.
 You will be working on a specific research topic of the respective lab in close collaboration and supervision of the local researchers.
 Receive hands-on experience on some of the latest scientifical methods, work with renowned outstanding scientists and exchange as well as expand your knowledge and network in an interdisciplinary field.
 In addition, you will obtain first insights to what it is like as part of the Matter to Life community and what the program can offer you to build the foundation for your future career.
 In order to facilitate your research and to enhance your experience, the URO program offers financial support for your travel, accommodation and living.